aadium/intellinbox/project-doc.md

 * **`summary`**: Text (The T5 output).
 * **`category`**: String (e.g., "Work", "Personal", "Spam").

+### `models.py`
+* This is where we define the SQLAlchemy models that correspond to our database tables.
+* Each class (Email and Analysis) inherits from `Base` and defines the columns as class attributes.
+* The `relationship` function is used to link the two tables together, allowing us to easily access the analysis from an email and vice versa.

+### `main.py`
+* This is the entry point for our FastAPI application.
+* We define a single POST endpoint `/process_email` that accepts an email payload.
+* When a request comes in, we create a new `Email` record with the status "Pending".
+* After committing to the database, we push the `email_id` to Redis so the worker can pick it up for processing.
+* Finally, we return a JSON response with the `email_id` and a message confirming receipt.
+* We also have 2 GET endpoints, and one PUT endpoint to check the status of an email and retrieve its analysis once completed.

 ## `/worker/Dockerfile`
-The worker's job is different from the API.
-It doesn't wait for HTTP requests; it sits in a loop, watching Redis for new `email_id` tasks.
+The worker sits in a loop, watching Redis for new `email_id` tasks.